Quicker Auxiliares de Conversación VISA Appointments

-Having Trouble Getting a Student VISA Appointment at Your Nearby Spanish Embassy or Consulate?
+i.
+Getting an earlier Student VISA Appointment at Your Nearby Spanish Consulate

 The below recommendations are only for North American Language & Culture Assistants who have already tried to get an appointment through the normal means, but currently have an appointment after their official start date in Spain.
 Please note that while I’ve done my best to ensure this information is accurate, I cannot guarantee that this will work.

-All embassies are really busy, and there is no doubt a very full calendar of student VISA applications.
-My first recommendation is to email the embassy, explaining that:
+All consulates are really busy, and there is no doubt a very full calendar of student VISA applications.
+My first recommendation is to email the consulate, explaining that: